-Nature of Program: SHOP authorizes HUD to make competitive grants to national and regional organizations and consortia that have experience in providing or facilitating self-help housing opportunities.
+Nature of Program: SHOP authorizes HUD to make competitive grants to national and regional nonprofit organizations and consortia that have experience in providing or facilitating self-help housing opportunities.
 Grants are to be used by the grantee or its affiliates for eligible expenses in connection with developing non-luxury housing for low-income families and persons who otherwise would be unable to purchase a house.
-Eligible expenses for grants include land acquisition (including financing and closing costs) and infrastructure improvement (installing, extending, constructing, rehabilitating, or otherwise improving utilities and other infrastructure).
+Eligible expenses for grants include land acquisition (including financing and closing costs) and infrastructure improvements (installing, extending, constructing, rehabilitating, or otherwise improving utilities and other infrastructure).
 Under the program, homebuyers and volunteers contribute a significant amount of sweat equity toward home construction.

-Applicant Eligibility: National and regional organizations.
+Applicant Eligibility: National and regional nonprofit organizations and consortia.